 Source: CCJS, Uniform Crime Report

 Key elements of the new legislation include provisions that:

 - Allow an adult sentence for any youth 14 years old or more who is convicted of an offence punishable by more than two years in jail, if the Crown applies and the court finds it appropriate in the circumstances.

 - Expand offences for which a youth is “presumed” to receive an adult sentence from murder, attempted murder, manslaughter and aggravated sexual assault to include a new category for repeat serious violent offences.

-- Permit the publication of names of: (i) all youth who receive an adult sentence; (ii) 14- to 17-year olds given a youth sentence for murder, attempted murder, manslaughter, aggravated sexual assault or repeat serious violent offences, unless a judge decides to maintain publication ban based on rehabilitation and public interest considerations; and (iii) youth at-large considered by a judge to be dangerous.
+- Permit the publication of names of: (i) all youth who receive an adult sentence; (ii) 14- to 17-year-olds given a youth sentence for murder, attempted murder, manslaughter, aggravated sexual assault or repeat serious violent offences, unless a judge decides to maintain a publication ban based on rehabilitation and public interest considerations; and (iii) youth at-large considered by a judge to be dangerous.

 - Maintain youth sentences for murder at a maximum of 10 years for first degree murder and a maximum of 7 years for second degree murder.

 - Promote a constructive role for victims and communities to be involved in the youth justice system, including victim impact statements in court.

 - Give the courts more discretion to receive as evidence voluntary statements by youth to police.